-7. Public Meetings
+7 Public Meetings

-USDOT conducted five public meetings throughout the United States to solicit comments from State agencies, industry, and the general public to obtain comments from as diverse and far-reaching a portion of the private crossing user population as possible.
+The USDOT conducted five public meetings throughout the United States to solicit comments from State agencies, industry, and the general public in order to obtain comments from as diverse and far-reaching a portion of the private crossing user population as possible.
 Each meeting was coordinated and conducted in conjunction with the respective State agencies for the localities in which the meeting was held.

 In an effort to publicize the public meetings, FRA developed a database containing contact information for over 700 stakeholders.
 These stakeholders included State agencies, local agencies, railroads, rail industry, highway engineers, consultants, commercial and industry organizations, and academics (Appendix 10).
-Before each meeting, USDOT mailed a letter of invitation to each stakeholder providing information regarding pending meetings.
+Prior to each meeting, the USDOT mailed a letter of invitation to each stakeholder providing information regarding pending meetings.
 In conjunction with this effort, FRA published press releases for each meeting locally and nationally.